AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 bash run_caller_analysis.sh
 ```

-For the TCGA data, it has its own script to run the same methods:
+The TCGA data is processed by its own script to run the same methods:

 ```
 bash run_caller_analysis-tcga.sh